 In deciding how to respond to a complaint, we consider a number of factors, including whether the individual that is being complained about is a current or former CPA Ontario member, student or firm and whether there is imminent risk to the public.

 Many complaints raise issues that are outside our jurisdiction.
 As part of our communications with the complainant, we may advise that they seek counsel from a legal professional.

-Where the complaint involves a CPA Ontario member, student or firm, we correspond with the complainant and the respondent(s) (the party being complained about) to gather relevant facts, which are reviewed by the Director, Standards Enforcement or the Professional Conduct Committee (the "Committee").
+Where the complaint involves a CPA Ontario member, student or firm, we correspond with the complainant and the respondent(s) (the party being complained about) to gather relevant facts, which are reviewed by the Vice President, Standards Enforcement or the Professional Conduct Committee.